alterway/formations/cours/openstack/openstack-deploiement-prod.en.md

 -   Crowbar / OpenCrowbar (initially Dell): uses Chef
 -   eDeploy (eNovance): image based deployment
 -   Ironic through TripleO

+### Tempest

+-   Test suite of an OpenStack cloud
+-   Makes API calls and checks the result
+-   Used a lot by developers through continuous integration
+-   Deployers can use Tempest to check their cloud's compliance
+-   See also Rally

 ### Configuration management